-- 100. It is for the Executive Lead Member for Adult Social Care and Public Health as decision maker to have due regard to the need to: Eliminate discrimination, harassment, victimisation, and any other conduct prohibited under the Equality Act and advance equality of opportunity and foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 101.
+- 100. It is for the Executive Member as decision maker to have due regard to the need to: Eliminate discrimination, harassment, victimisation, and any other conduct prohibited under the Equality Act and advance equality of opportunity and foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 101.
 Equalities Impact Assessments have been carried out to determine the impacts of these recommendations on both residents of the homes, users of the day service at Solent Mead and staff that would be affected should they be approved.
 The full EIA for both residents and service users and for staff can be found at the end of this report, with the key potential impacts detailed below.